-After a significant period of time where object-orientation was the primary methodology for building software, the emergence of XML [6], XML Schema [7], SOAP [8], and WSDL [9] has refocused the development community's attention on service-orientation as a means to implement loosely-coupled distributed applications.
-Unfortunately, the term SOA has become overloaded.
-In the absence of a well-accepted definition of a service or SOA (some can be found in [10-12]) we define a service in a deliberately minimal fashion as follows:
+After a significant period of time when object orientation was the primary methodology for building software, the emergence of XML [7], XML Schema [8], SOAP [9], and WSDL [10] has refocused the development community's attention on service orientation as a means to implement loosely coupled, distributed applications.
+Unfortunately, the term service-oriented architecture (SOA) has become overloaded.
+There is no well-accepted definition of a 'service' (some can be found in [11-13]).
+We adopt the one found in [3]: